rahulshankariyer/PortolioProject/README.md

 1. USA was more efficient than the Rest of the World in Testing & detecting Covid Positive Cases.
 2. USA couldn't control the spread of the virus very well, but they were able to control the death rate better than most other countries in the world.

+### 8. Accuracy of the Insights & Conclusions

+The accuracy is moderate for the following reasons:

+1. The reporting of data in many countries were not reliable.
+Eg. North Korea and China.
+2. The level of vaccinations varied from country to country.
+3. The efficacies of different vaccines were different.

 ## III.
 Covid Vaccination - Effect On Cases & Deaths

 ## Table of Contents